HugoLnx/pomodoro-timer/README.md

 Now you have the methods:
-* start: Start one pomodoro "sprint".
+* start: Start one pomodoro.
 * status: Show if you are in break or work time and how much least to end.
 * cancel: Cancel your pomodoro.